-In Sect.
-2, we introduce the CPA game for lazy parties, define utility functions of lazy parties, and provide a definition of CPA security for lazy parties.
-Some impossibility results for achieving the security for lazy parties are presented in Sect.
-3. Our secure encryption schemes in various situations are presented in Sect.
-4.
+In Section 2, we introduce the CPA game for lazy parties, define utility functions of lazy parties, and provide a definition of the CPA security for lazy parties.
+Our secure encryption schemes in various situations are presented in Section 3.